livelikejeet/Impact-of-Financial-Stability-on-Mental-Health/README.md

 This work was completed as part of the **Data Science Research Project** at the **University of Adelaide** under the supervision of **Dr Indu Bala**.
 Thanks to colleagues and peers who contributed feedback and ideas throughout the project.

----

-If you want, I can also draft a `requirements.txt` that matches these notebooks.